How To Fight Anemia

 I recommend staying away from dairy, because it’s higher in calcium and actually blocks iron absorption.

-Candida, which is a type of fungal infection, also blocks iron absorption, so I would add in fermented foods to help balance out your body’s microbiome.
+Candida also blocks iron absorption, so I would add in fermented foods to help balance out your body’s microbiome.

 These are all good foods to focus on if you suffer from anemia.